usgvarmad/viagogoTest/README.md

 Answer: 1.
 Database connections needs to be made when we are considering data in huge amounts.
 		2. Instead of uodating the database every time, I would try to maintain a small local copy of the data and push data in small Batches to reduce latency caused by database RW or database connection.
 		3. Data verification should be done thoroughly as it may create lot of exceptions.
 Cases in which no points corresponding to Event or Event corresponding to no point should be handled.
-		3. Scenario would change from one to one or one to many to many to many.
-Each location can hold multiple events and each event can be held at multiple locations.
-		4. The complexity of the code should be further brought down.
+		4. The complexity of the code should be further brought down from O(nlogk).